Last Updated on

 This is a great introductory exercise for beginners to start practicing mindfulness since it can be attempted by anyone with any kind of food (although one with an interesting or unusual texture, smell, or taste is best).

 In this exercise, the facilitator provides participants with a few raisins and asks that they pretend they have never seen a raisin before.
-The facilitator then asks that the group pay careful attention to:
+The facilitator then asks them to pay careful attention to:

 2. The Body Scan